josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 Protest is itself a form of information.

+Its repetition does not independently prove that every claim made within the movement is correct.

-Its repetition indicates that participants do not believe the underlying matter, or the institutions responsible for addressing it, has reached a legitimate conclusion.
+It does indicate continuing motivation, failed political closure, and a persistent belief that the underlying matter—or the institutions responsible for addressing it—has not reached a legitimate conclusion.

+Repeated mobilisation should therefore be examined rather than treated as a behavioural defect.

 ---

 ## 🧭 Core Principles

-### Persistence Is Evidence
+### Persistence Requires Explanation

-The continuation of protest does not prove that every claim made within the movement is correct.

-It does show that the issue has not been socially or politically resolved.
+The continuation of protest is evidence that political and social closure has not been achieved.

-Repeated mobilisation should be examined rather than treated as a behavioural defect.
+It may indicate:

+- continuing material harm;
+- unresolved demands;
+- distrust of official processes;
+- new grievances created after mobilisation began;
+- or disagreement over what would constitute a legitimate conclusion.

+Persistence establishes the need for explanation.

+It does not, by itself, adjudicate every factual, legal, or political claim made by participants.

 ### One March Can Contain Many Routes